Dead Sea Scrolls: Museum exhibitions and displays

 Small portions of the Dead Sea Scrolls collections have been put on temporary display in exhibitions at museums and public venues around the world.
 The majority of these exhibitions took place in 1965 in the United States and the United Kingdom and from 1993 to 2011 in locations around the world.
 Many of the exhibitions were co-sponsored by either the Jordanian government (pre-1967) or the Israeli government (post-1967).
-Exhibitions were discontinued after 1965 due to the Six-Day War conflicts and have slowed down in post-2011 as the Israeli Antiquities Authority works to digitize the scrolls and place them in permanent cold storage.
+Exhibitions were discontinued after 1965 due to the Six-Day War conflicts and have slowed down in post-2011 as the IAA works to digitize the scrolls and place them in permanent cold storage.

 The majority of the Dead Sea Scrolls collection was moved to Jerusalem's Shrine of the Book (a part of the Israel Museum) after the building's completion in April 1965.
-The museum falls under the auspices of the Israel Antiquities Authority, an official agency of the Israeli government.
-The permanent Dead Sea Scrolls exhibition at the museum features a reproduction of the Great Isaiah Scroll, surrounded by reproductions of other fragments that include Community Rule, the War Scroll, and the Thanksgiving Psalms Scroll.
+The museum falls under the auspices of the IAA.
+The permanent exhibition at the museum features a reproduction of the Great Isaiah Scroll, surrounded by reproductions of other fragments that include Community Rule, the War Scroll, and the Thanksgiving Psalms Scroll.

-Some of the Dead Sea Scrolls collection held by the Jordanian government prior to 1967 were stored in Amman rather than at the Palestine Archaeological Museum in East Jerusalem.
+Some of the collection held by the Jordanian government prior to 1967 was stored in Amman rather than at the Palestine Archaeological Museum in East Jerusalem.
 As a consequence, that part of the collection remained in Jordanian hands under their Department of Antiquities.
 Since 2013, the part of the collection held by Jordan has been on display at The Jordan Museum in Amman.
-Among the display items are artifacts from the Qumran site and the Copper Scroll.
+Among the display items are artefacts from the Qumran site and the Copper Scroll.